 Pregunta directa (Direct question) | ¿Por qué? | ¿Por qué caminas tanto?
 (Why do you walk so much?) |

 Pregunta indirecta (Indirect question) | Por qué | No sé por qué se ha perdido.
-(I don't know why it has gotten lost.) |
+(I don't know why he/she/it has gotten lost.) |

 Causa (Cause) | Porque | Me he perdido porque no he consultado el plano.
-(I got lost because I did not consult the map.) |
+(I have got lost because I haven’t consulted the map.) |

 Razón simple (Simple reason) | Porque | Estamos aquí porque queremos ver una exposición.
 (We are here because we want to see an exhibition.) |

-Explicación (Explanation) | Porque | He cogido un taxi porque no quiero ir de paseo.
-(I took a taxi because I don't want to go for a walk.) |
+Explicación (Because) | Porque | He cogido un taxi porque no quiero ir de paseo.
+(I have taken a taxi because I do not want to go for a walk.) |

 Excusa (Excuse) | Porque | No he hecho la foto porque tengo la cámara.
-(I haven't taken the picture because I have the camera.) |
+(I didn’t take the photo because I have the camera.) |

 Exceptions!